MTTMystic/automated_mixer/devlog.md

 # 12-22-2024
 Switch dev environment to ubuntu vm and sublime text.
 Organization of new design necessitated deleting first attempt at structuring project in favor of OOP and starting with implementation priorities (i.e. defining test casses for class structure of mixer).

+Starting point is skeleton of automated mixer main class -- sure to evolve, but basic entry point.
+Outlined basic steps for initializing the automixer as a blueprint for dev stages.